 Food is about the only thing left.
 You’ll probably still have Christmas cookies and leftovers from the big family dinner.
 But otherwise, evidence of Christmas goes into hiding until sometime next autumn.

 It’s different at church.
-Most Catholic churches in the United States leave their Christmas decorations up through the end of the liturgical Christmas season, extend from Christmas Day through the solemnities of Mary, Mother of God (December 31); Epiphany (the following Sunday); and Baptism of the Lord (usually the Sunday after Epiphany, but in some years the very next day).
+Most Catholic churches in the United States leave their Christmas decorations up through the end of the liturgical Christmas season, extend from Christmas Day through the solemnities of Mary, Mother of God (January 1); Epiphany (January 5-6); and Baptism of the Lord (January 12-13).
 The priest and deacon will not switch from white to green vestments until Ordinary Time begins in earnest after observing the Baptism of the Lord.